-Section 17.1 MEETING AT WHICH SECRET BALLOTS SHALL BE TABULATED.
+Section 17.2 MEETING AT WHICH SECRET BALOTS SHALL BE TABULATED.

-A. The inspectors of election or their designee(s) (as described below is section 17.3) shall tabulate the ballots for the election of directors at the annual meeting of the Owners or, if a quorum is required by the Governing Documents and no quorum is present, at a special meeting of the Board of Directors duly noticed for the same date, time and place, as the annual meeting called for the purpose of counting ballots.
-The Board of Directors shall determine the date, time and place of said annual meeting of the Owners and the concurrent special meeting of the Board in accordance with the Bylaws.

-- B. The qualifications for voting and the voting power of each membership are as stated in the Governing Documents and as shall be determined in accordance with Section 17.3(C)(1) below. - C. The voting period for elections shall be at least thirty (30) days.
-The polls shall open and close as stated on the secret ballot distributed for each election.
+- A. The inspector(s) of election or their designee(s) shall tabulate the ballots for the election and/or recall of directors at the annual meeting of the owners or a special meeting of the owners or at a special meeting of the Board of Directors duly noticed for the purpose of counting ballots. - B. The Board of Directors shall determine the date, time and place of said annual or special meeting of the owners and/or the special meeting of the Board of Directors in accordance with the Association's Bylaws. - C. The voting period for elections shall be at least thirty (30) days.
+The polls shall open and close as stated on the secret ballot distributed for each election or, if not stated, the polls shall open at the time of the meeting, and close at a reasonable period thereafter, as determined by the inspectors of election.

-Section 17.2 NOMINATION OF CANDIDATES.
+Section 17.3 QUALIFICATIONS AND NOMINATION OF CANDIDATES.